DynamiX: Large-Scale Dynamic Social Network Simulator: Introduction

-Experiments conducted on real-world event propagation datasets demonstrate that $DynamiX$ achieves marked improvements in predicting attitude dynamics and reproducing collective behaviors phenomena.
-Compared to static social networks, $DynamiX$ not only effectively models the dynamic evolution of public attitudes with enhanced stability and adaptability, as shown in Figure \ref{Intro}, but also accelerates the emergence of attitudes polarization, with new follow relationships exhibiting an apparent clustering effect.
-Additionally, $DynamiX$ opens new theoretical insights for social network simulators by predicting follower growth during event propagation.
-Experimental findings indicate that high-influence users significantly increase their followers through trending promotion, while low-influence users necessitate sustained high-quality content, providing empirical evidence for opinion leaders cultivation.
-Together, these studies highlight the potential of $DynamiX$ as a testbed for exploring social dynamics, collective phenomena, followers growth, and large-scale simulations across the human sciences.
+Experiments conducted on real-world event propagation datasets show that $DynamiX$ achieves marked improvements in predicting attitude dynamics and reproducing collective behaviors phenomena.
+Compared to static social networks, $DynamiX$ effectively models the dynamic evolution of public attitudes with greater stability and adaptability.
+It also accelerates the emergence of attitude polarization, with new follow relationships displaying a noticeable clustering effect.
+Furthermore, $DynamiX$ offers valuable insight for social network simulators by predicting follower growth during event propagation.
+The experimental findings reveal that high-influence users can significantly increase their follower counts through trending promotion, while low-influence users necessitate sustained high-quality content, providing empirical evidence for cultivating opinion leaders.

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=1em] \item We introduce $DynamiX$, a large-scale social network simulator expressly designed for dynamic social networks modeling, providing a high-fidelity experimental platform for simulating event dynamics and reproducing collective phenomena. \item We develop a dynamic hierarchy module for selecting core agents with key characteristics, coupled with an information-flow-based link prediction method, enabling efficient large-scale simulations that align with real-world patterns, where evolving social networks influence individual and collective behaviors. \item We construct an inequality-oriented behavior decision making module for ordinary agents , which better captures unequal interactions and the evolution of relationships, ensuring the efficiency of large-scale simulations. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize}[leftmargin=1em] \item We introduce $DynamiX$, a large-scale social network simulator, expressly designed for modeling dynamic social networks, providing a high-fidelity experimental platform for simulating social dynamics, reproducing collective phenomena, and predicting follower growth. \item We develop a dynamic hierarchy module with agent roles assessment, identifying core agents with key characteristics from the majority of ordinary agents, allowing the adaptive switching of core agents and efficient large-scale simulations. \item We develop distinct strategies for modeling dynamic social relationships across agent types.
+Core agents achieve behaviors decision through personalized relationships recommendations, while ordinary agents rely on a multi-factor relationships predictor, resulting in a more faithful and fine-grained simulation of social dynamics.